Justin-Insight/mymindteam.com/content/_index.md

         neurodivergent support you deserve.
       service_points: |-
         - Find learning styles that work for you.
-        - Set up the accommodations you need
+        - Set up the accommodations you need.
-        - Say goodbye to limitations
+        - Say goodbye to limitations.
       button:
         enabled: true
         button_url: /treat/